wrench-project/wrench/doc/wrench_101.md

  services.

 -# **Instantiate at least one WMS per workflow** -- One of the services instantiated must be a `wrench::WMS` instance, i.e., a service that is in charge of executing the workflow, as implemented by a WRENCH "developer" using the Developer API.
+Associating a workflow to a WMS is done via the `wrench::WMS::addWorkflow()` method.

 -# **Launch the simulation** -- This is done via the `wrench::Simulation::launch()` call which first
       sanity checks the simulation setup and then launches and simulators all services, until all WMS services